granthr97/Tempo-and-Pitch-Note-Repeater/README.md

 # Tempo-and-Pitch-Note-Repeater
-MIDI JavaScript plugin which repeats notes as it manipulates tempo and pitch according to user settings.
+MIDI JavaScript plugin which repeats notes and manipulates tempo and pitch according to user settings.
 Modified from existing code from the Note Repeater in Logic Pro X.

 To use: